martin-ockajak/automorph/docs/Plugins.md

 # Plugins

-*Automorph* supports integration with other libraries by providing plugins of plugins published in separate artifacts.
+*Automorph* supports integration with other libraries by providing plugins published in separate artifacts.
 Plugins are separated into categories based on which part of RPC functionality they provide.
 Specific plugins can be instantiated, configured and combined at will.